National Museum of Ethnology

 Other projects implemented under the leadership of the Rearch Center for Cultural Resources are shown below.

-- JICA Group Training Program: Administration of an Intensive Course on Museology
+- JICA Group Training Program: Administration of the Comprehensive Museology Course

 Museum-School Partnership Program: Teacher Training Workshop 2007